 Children never stop asking why.
 Adults don’t either but the context is miles away.
 Children’s whys regard discovery and figuring shit out.
 Adults are scheming to find out why something did or didn’t happen the way they felt it should.
 We are so annoying.
 Nonetheless, my tenacity paid off, I got my lesson on sex and I did not hesitate for a second thinking I wouldn’t have sex.
 I knew I’d have a lot of it, but when?
 And with who?

 After many years and hand cramps, worn out arm chairs and holes ripped in underwear I started to get the idea that someone else can help me with this hard work.
 It doesn’t all have to be done myself.
 An unfortunate theme piped into the heads of many young ones, and young women in particular, is the notion that sex is special and should be saved for someone deserving.
-And although I agree with this somewhat, I think that either piques the interest of your child more, makes it feel wrong and forbidden, and trust me, what is forbidden is so damn enticing, or it drives you into fear, leading to ignorance and thwarted development.
+And although I agree with this somewhat, I think that either piques the interest of your child more, makes it feel wrong and forbidden -and trust me, what is forbidden is so damn enticing- or it drives you into fear, leading to ignorance and thwarted development.
 Hell yes, I want to be wrong.
-Fuck those old people (my parents weren’t and still are not old).
-My Mom was awesome enough to share that sex was awesome and fun but many young men haven’t a clue what they’re doing and many wish to just spread their seed and then leave you with a literal and figurative mess to clean up.
+Fuck those old people (my parents weren’t and are still not old).
+My Mom was smart enough to share that sex was awesome and fun but many young men haven’t a clue what they’re doing and many wish to just spread their seed and then leave you with a literal and figurative mess to clean up.
 She expressed that when I was ready to let her know and we’d prepare accordingly.
-May sound odd, nothing gets you in the mood like telling your mom about it, but it was really comforting and it led to a fairly high standard that was never met until I met my current man.
+May sound odd, nothing gets you in the mood like telling your mom about it, but it was really comforting and it led to a fairly high standard that was never met until I fell in love.

 This guy went on to become a very good friend of mine as we had endless things in common.
 We never so much as kissed and we’re still friends today.
 I’m not going to lie, I’d easily have ruined the friendship then and got the monkey off my back, but I was a hormonal mess without a clue how to handle it.
 And I’m stoked we’re still friends.
 Celibacy followed me further.
 My parents were all going through their own bullshit, leading me to question the value of relationships and making me hesitant to roll around with anyone just yet.
 I constantly had the thought that none of these boys could even begin to satisfy me, mentally, let alone physically.